Headache

 What is the difference between a primary and secondary headache?

-A primary headache is the condition itself, such as migraine, tension headache or cluster headache.
-A secondary headache occurs because of another issue, such as whiplash, neck dysfunction, jaw problems, medication use, illness or injury.
+A primary headache is the headache disorder itself, such as migraine, tension-type headache or cluster headache.
+A secondary headache occurs because another condition or problem is causing the headache.

 Is migraine a primary headache?

 Yes.
 Migraine is classified as a primary headache disorder.
-Some people with migraine also have neck or jaw factors that can increase symptoms.
+However, people with migraine can also have neck pain, jaw symptoms or another headache disorder at the same time.

 Can whiplash cause a secondary headache?